syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 {% endtabs %}

 ### Changing  padding
+To customize the padding, override the below `DataFormLayoutManager` methods and assign to the `SfDataForm.LayoutManager` property.

+* You can change the editor padding by overriding the `GetLeftPaddingForEditor` and `GetRightPaddingEditor` methods,

+* You can change the group header padding by overriding the `GetLeftPaddingForGroupHeader`  and `GetRightPaddingForGroupHeader` methods.

+* You can change the group icon padding by overriding the `GetLeftPaddingForGroupIcon` and `GetRightPaddingForGroupIcon` methods.

+* You can change the label padding by overriding the `GetLeftPaddingForLabel` and `GetRightPaddingForLabel` methods, its applicable only for `DataForm.LayoutOptions` is Default.

-You can change the editor padding by overriding the GetLeftPaddingForEditor and GetRightPaddingEditor methods, its applicable for both default and floating label layout.
+* You can change the validation label padding by overriding the `GetLeftPaddingForValidationLabel` and `GetRightPaddingForValidationLabel` methods, its applicable only for `DataForm.LayoutOptions` is `Default`.

 {% tabs %}
 {% highlight c# %}